(1898 - 1978)

 Lorser Feitelson came to Los Angeles in 1927, bringing with him Modernist ideas he had adopted while living in New York and Paris.
 Highly influential as a leader and teacher in the art community, (Feitelson taught at the highly influential Chouinard Art Institute and ArtCenter College of Design in Pasadena) Feitelson helped to establish Los Angeles as the important art center it is today.

-From roughly 1940 to 1960, Feitelson embarked upon a remarkable exploration of abstract forms.
+From roughly 1945 to the end of his career in the 1970s, Feitelson embarked upon a remarkable exploration of abstract forms.
 Rooted in the figurative world, Feitelson’s compositions evolved from the organic into the geometric.
 Known as Abstract Classicism, or Hard Edge, this period of Feitelson’s work offers unique imagery that maintains the profound sense of space and form associated with traditional Classicism.
 He was one of the four artists featured in the landmark 1959 Four Abstract Classicists exhibition curated by Jules Langsner at the Los Angeles County Museum in Exposition Park.

 As time went on, Feitelson began reducing his compositions, focusing on the essentials.
 From the mid-1960s, he ventured into Minimalism, creating sleek paintings comprised of sensuous lines set against solid backgrounds of color.
 These works were a culmination of Feitelson’s experience and represent decades of artistic development.